petersimonsson/prologix-rs/README.md

+# Prologix-rs
-Small crate for discovering Prologix GPIB-ETHERNET Controllers on the network
+A small crate for accessing Prologix GPIB-ETHERNET Controllers

 ## License